Lima Memorial Health System Logo

 Health problems that may result from brucellosis include:

-• Bone and joint sores (lesions)
+• Bone and joint infection and damage

 • Encephalitis (swelling or inflammation of the brain)